M-Commerce: Designing for Mobile Sites

 Check spacing

-Adjusting text spacing is crucial to preventing overlapping on mobile screens.
-It makes copy more readable and maintains a seamless user experience.
+Adjusting text spacing is crucial to prevent text overlapping with other site elements on mobile screens.
+It makes copy more readable and maintains an effective user experience.
 To prevent text from overlapping on mobile screens, set letter spacing to at least 0px.

-With Fluid Engine, you can create mobile layouts that are independent of the desktop layout.
-This gives you more control over spacing between elements and helps you create more impactful layouts
+With Fluid Engine, you can create mobile site layouts that are independent of the desktop layout.
+This gives you more control over spacing between elements and helps you create more impactful layouts.

 Configure SSL and HSTS